-- A. The official umpire uniform, standard for sanctioned play, includes approved and licensed products.
-NOTE: If more than one umpire is used per game, they must be dressed in a similar fashion. - B. The umpire working behind the catcher, judging balls and strikes shall be designated Umpire-In-Chief, with the umpire judging initial base decisions designated as the base umpire. - C. Neither umpire has the authority to set aside decisions made by the other umpire within the limits or scope of his respective duties as outlined in these rules. - D. Under no circumstances shall either umpire seek to revise a decision made by his associate, nor shall either umpire criticize or interfere with the duties of his associate, unless asked by him to do so. - E. An umpire may consult with his associate at any time he desires to do so or when requested to do so by a manager.
-However, the final decision shall rest with the umpire whose exclusive authority it was to make the decision and who requested the opinion of the other umpires. - F. If different decisions should be made on one play by different umpires, the Umpire-In-Chief shall call all umpires into consultation, with no other person present.
+A. The official umpire uniform, standard for sanctioned play, includes approved and licensed products.

+NOTE: If more than one umpire is used per game, they must be dressed in a similar fashion.

+B. The umpire working behind the catcher, judging balls and strikes shall be designated Umpire-In-Chief, with the umpire judging initial base decisions designated as the base umpire.

+C. Neither umpire has the authority to set aside decisions made by the other umpire within the limits or scope of his respective duties as outlined in these rules.

+D. Under no circumstances shall either umpire seek to revise a decision made by his associate, nor shall either umpire criticize or interfere with the duties of his associate, unless asked by him to do so.

+E. An umpire may consult with his associate at any time he desires to do so or when requested to do so by a manager.
+However, the final decision shall rest with the umpire whose exclusive authority it was to make the decision and who requested the opinion of the other umpires.

+F. If different decisions should be made on one play by different umpires, the Umpire-In-Chief shall call all umpires into consultation, with no other person present.
 After consultation, the Umpire-In-Chief shall determine which decision shall prevail, based on which umpire was in the best position and which decision was most likely to be correct.
-Play shall then proceed as if only one decision had been made. - G. The umpires shall declare the batter or base runner safe or out without waiting for an appeal for such decision, in all cases where such player is safe or out in accordance with this set of rules.
+Play shall then proceed as if only one decision had been made.

+G. The umpires shall declare the batter or base runner safe or out without waiting for an appeal for such decision, in all cases where such player is safe or out in accordance with this set of rules.

 EFFECT Sec.
 2. G. Unless appealed to, an umpire does not call a player out for having left a base too soon on a fly ball caught, failing to touch the base as required, batting out of order, or making an attempted start to go to second base, or after the batter-runner has crossed first base, as provided in these rules.
 No appeal will be considered or allowed after a next pitch is made to a batter, or during a suspension of PLAY, when "TIME" is in effect.

+H. Umpires must make any necessary, pertinent and proper report in writing after a game when requested and where a verbal report is not considered sufficient.

+I. The duties of an umpire do not include the filing of a protest for either team, although the umpire is required to defend any decision protested, when requested.

+J. ELECTRONIC EQUIPMENT: Due to safety concerns, at no time can a camera, audio or video device be worn or used by an umpire on the field of play.
+Any exception must be approved by the Executive Director or his designee.

-- H. Umpires must make any necessary, pertinent and proper report in writing after a game when requested and where a verbal report is not considered sufficient. - 1.
-The duties of an umpire do not include the filing of a protest for either team, although the umpire is required to defend any decision protested, when requested. - Sec.
-3. EITHER THE PLATE OR BASE UMPIRE SHALL HAVE EQUAL AUTHORITY TO: - A. Call illegal pitcher's actions or unfairly delivered pitches. - B. Call a base runner out for leaving a base too soon. - C. Remove a manager, coach, player or team follower for violating these rules. - D. Call "TIME" when play should be suspended. - E. Ordering field lights turned on.
+Sec.
+3. EITHER THE PLATE OR BASE UMPIRE SHALL HAVE EQUAL AUTHORITY TO:

+- A. Call illegal pitcher's actions or unfairly delivered pitches. - B. Call a base runner out for leaving a base too soon. - C. Remove a manager, coach, player or team follower for violating these rules. - D. Call "TIME" when play should be suspended. - E. Ordering field lights turned on.